 Andy Tang attended SMDEP at the University of Washington in 2010.
 He is currently a Research Scientist in the Department of Radiology, Body Imaging Section at UW Medicine where he participates in oncologic imaging research and provides tumor response assessments for patients enrolled in clinical trials.

-Ms. Villavicencio is excited to be a member of the SHPEP National Alumni Advisory Board and hopes to be a voice for many other alumni who have participated in this great program.
+She is excited to serve as part of the National Alumni Advisory Board and hopes to be a voice for many other alumni that have participated in this great program.